microaeris/fogcity/README.md

 # Fog City

-A story about sentient AI, roboethics, and anime girls.
+A visual novel about sentient AI, roboethics, and anime girls.

-## Building
+## Dependencies

-This project depends on cc65 and fceux.
+This project depends on Python, cc65 and fceux.

 `sudo apt-get install cc65 fceux`

 Additionally, you will need to install the Windows version of FCEUX.

+## Building

 * `make` to build the game.
 * `make run` to build and run the game in fceux.